geo-fluid-dynamics/sim_data_hub/data_hub/yaml-db/readme.md

 # yaml-db
-This document explains the structure of folders and files in the yaml-db
+This document explains the structure of folders and files in the yaml-db.

 ## Directories / Folders
-Each folder represents one map body, for example, Earth, Europa, and Mars or claystone, salt and crystalline.
-There is only one exception, which is the folder "_default".
-This folder contains the default material properties that can be used when there is no value for a certain parameter at a specific location.

-No subfolders are supported.
+Each folder in the yaml-db represents a distinct category from the dropdown list in GUI, each folder contains YAML files.

 ## Files
-For each planetary body, i.e. each folder, there can be any number of different yaml-files that are associated with a certain location.
-There can be several files with the same location (e.g., repeated measurements in different years), but there cannot be several locations within one file.
-The names of the files should contain the location of the dataset.
+Within each folder, there can be multiple YAML files associated with specific datasets.

-The files should contain a field "name", that gives the name similar to the filename, a field "description", that gives details on the dataset, a location and other fields that depend on the dataset itself.
+Each YAML file should include a "name" field, a name similar to the filename, and a "description" field offering details about the dataset.
+Additionally, each file includes various other fields depending on the dataset itself.

-A field other than name and description has the following structure (it must contain type, value, unit and unit_str; it should contain source; other subfields can be omitted):
+Fields within the YAML files follow a specific structure (it must contain type, value, unit and unit_str; it should contain source; other subfields can be omitted):

 ```